 Because you will hone your ability to think and write clearly, uncover hidden assumptions, explain complexity, make connections and evaluate and construct nuanced arguments, the study of philosophy is excellent preparation for a wide variety of graduate programs, and vocations including:

 GO THE EXTRA MILE

-If you are interested in cross-disciplinary issues, build on your philosophy major and explore these interests through the Kenneth L. Pike Honors Program.
-As Pike Scholars, Gordon philosophy majors have pursued interdisciplinary study in topics such as environmental ethics, religion and society, and combinations of politics, philosophy and economics.
+If you are interested in cross-disciplinary issues, build on your philosophy studies and explore these interests through the Kenneth L. Pike Honors Program.
+As Pike Scholars, Gordon philosophy students have pursued interdisciplinary study in topics such as environmental ethics, religion and society, and combinations of politics, philosophy and economics.
 Attend and submit your papers to undergraduate research conferences; join the Philosophy Club; learn about fascinating topics through the Center for Faith and Inquiry's visiting scholars lectures, which are often philosophical in nature.

 To cap your philosophy studies, complete an integrated honors thesis during your senior year.
 And our proximity to Boston affords you the opportunity to take advantage of lectures and resources there.